 old poster .jpeg

-We only begrudgingly purchase their product when that little gauge on the dashboard of your car races towards the E symbol in no time flat meaning you find yourself standing in front of a pump or bowser feeding your thirsty vehicle through an industrial strength hose.
-While that golden liquid pours into a seemingly bottomless well you stare mesmerized as the $ signs whizz around at three times the speed of the amount of fuel spurting from the nozzle.
+We only begrudgingly purchase their product when that little gauge on the dashboard of your car races towards the E symbol in no time flat, leaving you standing in front of a pump or bowser, feeding your thirsty vehicle through an industrial-strength hose.
+While that golden liquid pours into a seemingly bottomless well, you stare mesmerised as the $ signs whizz around at three times the speed of the amount of fuel spurting from the nozzle.

 YOU CAN BE SURE OF SHELL.